Is autonomous acreage mowing worth it on a 2.5–10 acre property?

 20% residual ($6,700) is the upper end of realistic.
 There isn't an established Australian secondary market for 8-year-old commercial robotic mowers — the units are too new and too few.
 Real-world residual could be 10–20% in practice.
 At 15% residual the floor for a clean savings story moves up half a tier (5 acres becomes essentially break-even instead of clearly cheaper).
 At 7+ acres the cash gap is large enough that the residual assumption barely matters.

-The 8-year position is favourable across 4–10 acres.
-The year 1 cash position is not.
-A 4–10 acre customer pays $36,610–$41,290 in year 1 (mower plus 12 months of management) versus $7,200–$18,000 for a fortnightly contractor.
-That's a ~$25,000–$30,000 up-front gap, almost entirely the asset purchase.
-Worth raising at the demo: financing, staged payment, or treating the mower as a depreciable business asset are all live options that don't change the 8-year shape.
+The 8-year position is dramatically favourable across 2.5–10 acres.
+The year 1 cash position is the only real friction.
+A 2.5–10 acre customer pays $35,470–$41,290 in year 1 (mower plus 12 months of management) versus $7,500–$30,000 for a fortnightly contractor at the $250/acre/month benchmark.
+That's an $11,000–$28,000 up-front gap, almost entirely the asset purchase.
+At 3+ acres the gap pays back within 18-30 months on cash terms (~36 months at 2.5 acres) alone.
+Worth raising at the demo: financing, staged payment, or treating the mower as a depreciable business asset are all live options.

 Management fees and contractor pricing both rise with inflation.
 Contractor pricing typically rises faster (it's labour-intensive).
 Holding both flat keeps the comparison clean but understates absolute costs.
 A 3% annual CPI assumption adds roughly $5,000 to the AutoAcre 5-acre 8-year total and a similar amount to the contractor side — so the relative position holds.